RichardCheung1/Coursera-Intro-ML/README.md

 - findClosestCentroids.m - Find closest centroids (used in K-means)
 - computeCentroids.m - Compute centroid means (used in K-means)
 - kMeansInitCentroids.m - Initialization for K-means centroids

+ex8:
+- estimateGaussian.m - Estimate the parameters of a Gaussian distribution with a diagonal covariance matrix
+- selectThreshold.m - Find a threshold for anomaly detection
+- cofiCostFunc.m - Implement the cost function for collaborative filtering